matter-labs/era-compiler-solidity/README.md

 Supported platforms:
 - **Linux: x86_64, ARM64**
-   * [MUSL](https://musl.libc.org)-based static builds are currently supported, but may be deprecated in the future; they do not depend on system libraries and can be run on any recent Linux distribution.
+   * [musl](https://musl.libc.org)-based builds are currently supported, but may be deprecated in the future.
+Users are encouraged to switch to GNU libc builds which offer the same compatibility, are substantially faster, and are recommended for future use.
-   * Conventional builds with GNU libraries are substantially faster but may have stricter compatibility requirements.
 - **MacOS 11+: x86_64, ARM64 (Apple silicon)**
 - **Windows: x86_64**
    * Only Windows 10 has been tested so far, but other versions should be OK as well.